MaxSvargal/cascade/dspec/cfv_models.dspec.md

 model cfv_models.ValidationError {
     id: "CFV_MOD_VAL_002"
     description: "Validation error details."
-    fieldPath: String { required: true; description: "JSON path to the field with error." }
+    fieldPath?: String { description: "JSON path to the field with error.
+Use 'path' if it's a list of segments." } // Changed to optional and added 'path' path?: List<cfv_models.StringOrNumber> { description: "Path to the field with error as a list of segments."}
     message: String { required: true; description: "Error message." }
     expectedType?: String { description: "Expected data type." }
     actualValue?: cfv_models.Any { description: "Actual value that caused the error." }